-Loss per share
+Income or Loss per share

-The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted loss per share is determined by adjusting the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
-All of the share options and share purchase warrants were anti-dilutive as of November 30, 2015 and May 31, 2015.
+The Company presents basic and diluted income or loss per share data for its common shares, calculated by dividing the income or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+Diluted income or loss per share is determined by adjusting the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
+All of the share options and share purchase warrants were anti-dilutive as of February 29, 2016 and May 31, 2015.